 Cancer detection is based on biopsy and histopathological studies of the tissue and blood and bone marrow tests for increased cell counts in the case of leukemias.

 In a biopsy, a piece of the suspected tissue cut into thin sections is stained and examined under the microscope (histopathological studies) by a pathologist.
-Techniques like radiography (use of X-rays), CT (computed tomography) and MRI (magnetic resonance imaging) are very useful to detect cancers of the internal organs.
+Techniques like radiography (use of X-rays), CT (computed tomography), and MRI (magnetic resonance imaging) are very useful to detect cancers of internal organs.

 Antibodies against cancer-specific antigens are also used for the detection of certain cancers.
 Techniques of molecular biology can be applied to detect genes in individuals with inherited susceptibility to certain cancers.
 Identification of such genes,

 which predispose an individual to certain cancers, may be very helpful in the prevention of cancers.
 Such individuals may be advised to avoid exposure to particular carcinogens to which they are susceptible (e.g., tobacco smoke in case of lung cancer).

 Treatment of cancer: The common approaches for the treatment of cancer are surgery, radiation therapy, and immunotherapy.
 In radiotherapy, tumor cells are irradiated lethally, taking proper care of the normal tissues surrounding the tumor mass.